 b.
 To be admitted to ENGL 1410, students must meet one of the following requirements:

 c.
-To demonstrate writing competency after C01 and C02 core writing, students must pass the writing portfolio competency assessment administered by the Rhetoric and Writing Program.
+To demonstrate writing competency after course completion, students must pass the writing

-The “final” C02 rhetoric and writing course for each undergraduate program is listed below:
+The “final” composition course for each undergraduate program is listed below:

 3. Qualify for a waiver of writing coursework through the CEEB Advanced Placement Examination.